eckoecho/Project-2/README.md

 | **PM2.5** | PM2.5 refers to tiny particles or droplets in the air that are 2.5 micrometers or less in width.
 They can be harmful to human health when inhaled, especially in high concentrations.|

-* Your business problem and stakeholders

-In an ever-increasingly world of pollution, air pollution contaimates the fundamental necessities of life.
-Not limited to, this analysis is for anyone looking for a space where the quality of life is dependent on the quality of air and for policy makers alike.
+In an increasingly polluted world, air pollution contaminates the fundamental necessities of life.
+This analysis is relevant to anyone who values the quality of life and depends on clean air, including policy makers.

-* The source of your data

 The source of this data comes from Kaggle, an open-source website for datasets and insights.
 This particular data can be found here: [Kaggle, World Air Quality Index (AQI)](https://www.kaggle.com/datasets/adityaramachandran27/world-air-quality-index-by-city-and-coordinates)

-* A description of your data

 This dataset is composed of information collected by the World Health Organization (WHO) and contains lexicon which i addressed in the accompanying table diagram.
 There are 16695 rows, and 14 columns (13 features) in our dataset.